jonaschoi/se-projects/docker-demos/README.md

 - Cache directories are not persisted in the container and not mapped to Docker volumes, so restarting the container will clear both the Tomcat and OSGi caches.

 ### Patching the system
+1. Shut down the container.
-1. Copy the entire zip file of the fixpack or hotfix into `feature-set-7.2-sp1/mount/patching`
+2. Copy the entire zip file of the hotfix into `feature-set-7.2-sp1/mount/patching`
 	- Create if necessary.
+	- You may need to add the patching files zip.
+Patching files can be downloaded from the Fix Pack section of the [Liferay DXP 7.2 Downloads](https://help.liferay.com/hc/en-us/categories/360001749912).
+Add the zip to the `patching` directory.
+3. Start the system.

+### Updating Docker Image For Liferay DXP
+Patching procedures can be used to update the Docker image by applying fixpacks.
+Howeve, the baseline Docker image can be changed to update Liferay DXP to have the latest fixpack.

+1. Stop system.
+2. Refer to the the [Liferay DXP Docker Hub page](https://hub.docker.com/r/liferay/dxp/tags) and find the tag for the fixpack.
+3. Edit `docker-compose.yml` and look at `image` in the `tomcat` section.
+	- Line 38: image: liferay/dxp:7.2.10-dxp-4
+4. Start the system.

 ### Troubleshooting
 Q. I get a "exited with error code 137" and it all shuts down.